-1. Go to www.tax.newmexico.gov.

-- 2. In the black navigation bar at the top, click TAX PROFES-SIONALS. - 3.
-Under E-Filing Mandates click Software Developers.

-Under Helpful Documents select the document named Approved Software for Reproducing of 2022 Income Tax Forms.
+- 1. Go to www.tax.newmexico.gov. - In the black navigation bar at the top, click TAX PROFES-SIONALS. - 3.
+Under E-Filing Mandates click Software Developers - Under Helpful Documents select the Approved Software folder, then the document named Approved Software for Reproducing of 2023 Income Tax Forms.

-CAUTION: Submit only high-quality, printed, original FID forms and schedules to TRD.
+CAUTION: Submit only high-quality, printed, original FID forms and schedules to the Department.
 A poor print or photocopy of a form from an approved software product or from our website delays processing your return and your refund, credit or rebate.